anawkward/Handmade_Utilites/README.md

 # MyUtil.py
-: some useful user exprience, siplified funtions to import
+: some useful user exprience, simplified funtions to import. maybe you can study basics of python understanding these scripts :D

 MyUtil.subplot() : make subplot at once
 (example)